PrincetonUniversity/xicsrt/README.md

     pip install xicsrt

-Alternatively you can install from source using `setuptools`
+Alternatively it is possible to install from source using `setuptools`

     python setup.py install